Back to Blog

 The Debt Payoff vs. Investing Decision

-- Interest Rate Threshold: Prioritize debts with interest rates above 6%.
-For debts below 6%, the potential returns from investing can outweigh the cost of the debt.
+• Interest Rate Threshold: Prioritize debts with interest rates above 6%.
+For debts below 6%, the potential returns from investing often outweigh the interest you're paying.

 Real-World Scenarios